reframejs/reframe/docs/intro.template.md

 1. **Progressive Eject** -
    All Reframe parts are ejectable:
-   You can eject the build configuration (the webpack config), and/or the render code, and/or the routing code, and/or the server code, etc.
+   You can eject the build configuration (the webpack config), the render code, the routing code, the server code, etc.

 2. **Minimal glue code** -
    We isolate a maximum of code in do-one-thing-do-it-well libraries.
    That way, we manage to keep glue code to a tiny ~500 lines of code.

 3. **Flexible stack** -
-   You can easily,
+   You can easily
-   and at any time,
+   and at any time
    remove/add a frontend, backend, or database/ORM to your app.
    For example, you can start with a static site and later add a Node.js server.